tom-dev-1001/CMinus-Programming-Language/README.md

 C- is an experimental programming language and compiler project built to explore how modern programming languages are designed and implemented from scratch.
 The goal of this project is not to create a production-ready language, but to:

--Learn the full compiler pipeline in practice
+- Learn the full compiler pipeline in practice
--Build a real language implementation
+- Build a real language implementation
--Teach others through a YouTube tutorial series -Showcase compiler engineering and systems programming skills
+- Teach others through a YouTube tutorial series
+- Showcase compiler engineering and systems programming skills

 This project demonstrates the complete workflow of language creation, from source code parsing to executable generation.